1021s/AbacusHomes/README.md

   * Utilities

 ### Phase Two:
-Optimize the production bundle and host on S3. (https://hub.docker.com/repository/docker/itsord/morehomes Dockerize the Abacus) and deploy on Amazon EC2 t2 micros.
+Optimize the production bundle and host on S3. [https://hub.docker.com/repository/docker/itsord/morehomes](Dockerize the Abacus) and deploy on Amazon EC2 t2 micros.

 ### Phase Three:
-Integrate AbacusHomes with 4 other microservices and serve up a full-functionality open source home purchasing web application.  (https://github.com/1021s/Matthew-proxy SEE THE PROXY PROJECT REPO HERE)
+Integrate AbacusHomes with 4 other microservices and serve up a full-functionality open source home purchasing web application.  [https://github.com/1021s/Matthew-proxy](SEE THE PROXY PROJECT REPO HERE)

 ## Author
  * Matthew Beckerleg - github.com/itsOrD

 ## License
- * This project is licensed under the MIT License - see the (https://gist.github.com/PurpleBooth/LICENSE.md LICENSE.md) file for details.
+ * This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.